uclab-potsdam/scienceforukraine/public/pages/support.md

     Call for Proposals aimed to enable research institutions in São Paulo to host scientists at risk.
 ### Canada

+* 14.11.2025 University of Waterloo invites applications for its fifth [Summer Internship Program for students at risk from Ukraine](https://uwaterloo.ca/engineering/summer-program-students-ukraine).
+Deadline 31.12.2025.
 * 04.05.2025 Petro Jacyk Non-Residential  [Scholars Program](https://munkschool.utoronto.ca/petro-jacyk/non-residential-scholarships).
 Deadline 01.06.2025.
 * 04.10.2024 The University of Waterloo invites applications for its fourth [Summer Internship Program](https://uwaterloo.ca/engineering/summer-program-students-ukraine) for students at risk from Ukraine.
 * 11.08.2024 Bohdan Medwidsky Ukrainian Folklore Archives (BMUFA) at the Kule Folklore Centre, University of Alberta, announces [Archives Residency Project.](https://www.ualberta.ca/en/kule-folklore-centre/research/callforsubmissions/index.html) Deadline 01.09.2024.